 The Savannah cat has been recognized as a breed by the TICA (The International Cat Association) since 1994.
 It is a large, slim cat with long legs, a long neck and a somewhat small, thin head with large ears.
-The fur is mainly black-spotted with a gold, silver IMG_0743or light gray primary color; the stomach is usually lighter to white.
+The fur is mainly black-spotted with a gold, silver or light gray primary color; the stomach is usually lighter to white.
 The following colors have been recognized by TICA: brown (black) spotted tabby, black silver spotted tabby, black and black smoke.
 However, other colors have also been recognized, depending on the breed that has been crossed.
 Since there were not originally enough fertile male cats, different breeds were crossed (outcross pairings), especially the Bengal cat, but also the Egyptian Mau, the Ocicat, the Oriental Shorthair and the Maine Coon.
 There are now enough Savannah males available, which means that Savannah x Savannah pairings are standard and outcross pairings are no longer permitted.
 The cat may be 1.5 years of age before the primary color becomes lighter.
 Light imprints, so-called ocelli on the back of the ears are very desirable.
 Striking, dark tear lines are also visible on the face (http://tica.org/pdf/publications/standards/sv.pdf).

 Several different letter and number combinations are used to classify the Savannah cat.
 To make things easier, the letter ‘F’ for ‘Foundation’ is used for differentiating between different generations.
 The subsequent number tells you how many generations the Savannah is removed from its serval ancestor.
 Pairing a serval with a Savannah cat creates a first-generation hybrid cat, a so-called F1 cat.
 F1, F2 and F3 stand for early generations, F4, F5 and SBT for later generations.

-• An F1-hybrid-cat has at least one unknown or unregistered parent – that is, a serval as a father and therefore between 50 and 75 percent of wild blood
+- An F1-hybrid-cat has at least one unknown or unregistered parent – that is, a serval as a father and therefore between 50 and 75 percent of wild blood

-• An F2-hybrid-cat, the grandfather of which is a serval, has between 25 percent and 38 percent wild blood
+- An F2-hybrid-cat, the grandfather of which is a serval, has between 25 percent and 38 percent wild blood

-• F3 is therefore a hybrid cat the great-grandfather of which is a serval and that displays a wild blood level of between roughly 13 percent and 19 percent, etc.
+- F3 is therefore a hybrid cat the great-grandfather of which is a serval and that displays a wild blood level of between roughly 13 percent and 19 percent, etc.

 The registration codes that TICA uses to classify the Savannah cat are as follows: